• Skip to main content

 rolled out dough cut using lids for donuts and donut holes.

-Try to cut maximum from the first rollout itself.
-You can knead the remaining dough and let it rest for 10 minutes and roll it out again to ½ inch and repeat the process until you use up all the dough.
+Try to cut the maximum from the first rollout itself.
+You can knead the remaining dough and let it rest for 10 minutes roll it out again to ½ inch and repeat the process until you use up all the dough.

 cut out doughnuts and donut holes on a floured tray ready for second rise.